Sunny Hostin: Personal life

 Hostin is a member of Alpha Kappa Alpha.
-She is married to orthopedic surgeon Emmanuel Hostin.
+She is married to Spanish and Haitian orthopedic surgeon Emmanuel Hostin.
 In January 2025, he was among 199 defendants accused of insurance fraud in a civil lawsuit filed under the Racketeer Influenced and Corrupt Organizations Act (RICO) in New York.

 They have two children, a son and daughter.
 The family resides in the hamlet of Purchase in the town of Harrison, New York; and own a second home in the Martha's Vineyard community of Oak Bluffs, Massachusetts.
 Hostin is Catholic.

+In June 2026, her son Gabriel Hostin was issued a citation for trespassing in New Rochelle, New York; Hostin is representing him at a court appearance scheduled for July 31.
+While Gabriel was being detained by police, his mother asserted that she was a federal prosecutor.

+In September 2026, Hostin claimed that she was the holdout juror in the 1991 trial of Daniel Rakowitz, known as the "Butcher of Tompkins Square Park".
+Hostin stated that she successfully persuaded the jury to acquit Rakowitz by reason of insanity, a decision that prevented a guilty verdict and kept him out of prison.
+Additionally, Hostin was quoted in The New York Times in February 1991: "We don't think [Rakowitz] intended to kill [Beerle].
+But once he did, he dismembered her body in an effort to commit the perfect crime.